utkuboduroglu/utkuboduroglu.github.io/about.md

 designed to not require JavaScript to view the contents.
 I do plan on creating some interactive pages that will have to use JS in the future, though this isn't case as of yet.

+## On AI
+Although AI has incredibly domain-specific use cases that I view to be valid (such as practicing your language skills conversationally[^1]) , _I am vehemently opposed to the use of AI as if it's a panacea_, as I consider it a sorry excuse intellectually, completely vapid and insulting artistically, and unmistakably poisonous to life given that the prospect of AI is (as with any technology solely pointed at reproducing the faculties of human beings) replacing real human beings for the sake of profit.

+It is further an insult to life considering the amount of natural resources—such as land, fuel and water—that go into running the data centers responsible for producing the most useless output known to humankind.
+I'd rather expend a mountainous amount of effort into producing something incorrect, unimpressive, tired, contrived, or just _worthless_ on my own than delegate any part of it to a probabilistic-inference-spitting machine that will simply produce a facsimile of thought, labor or emotion.
+Speaking of, it's insulting that we're calling it an artificial _intelligence_, even though we know for a fact that there is nothing intelligent about it.

+[^1]: Even then, there are so many good books and articles written, videos and games made by actual people who want to share their language with you.